CSC4790-Fall2025-Org/senior-project-virtual-classroom/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+## API Key
+This app uses the OpenAI Realtime API.
+The API Key is currently stored in the file `/senior-project-virtual-classroom/.env.local`
+- In this file set the variable `OPENAI_API_KEY` to your OpenAI API key

-## First install the dependencies with:
+## Then install the dependencies with:
 ```bash
 npm install
 ```

-## Getting Started
+## Running the App

-First, run the development server:
+Run the development server with:

 ```bash
 npm run dev